Bitgert (BRISE) Price Hits $0.0000 on Major Exchanges

 Buying and Selling Bitgert

-It is usually not presently possible to purchase alternative cryptocurrencies such as Bitgert directly using US dollars.
-Investors seeking to acquire Bitgert should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as Bitgert directly using U.S. dollars.
+Investors seeking to acquire Bitgert should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitgert using one of the aforementioned exchanges.

 Receive News & Updates for Bitgert Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitgert and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.